-The Group's revenue increased to approximately HK\$165.8 million for the Year from approximately HK\$158.8 million for the year ended 30 April 2016, representing an increase of approximately 4.4%.
-Such an increase in the Group's revenue was mainly attributable to the increase in sales orders from new customers, quantity of sales orders from existing customers and the new business segment as the Group began to include the provision of consultation services as part of the Group's major ordinary businesses.
+The Group's revenue increased by 16.1% to approximately HK\$192.5 million for the Year from approximately HK\$165.8 million for the year ended 30 April 2017.
+Such an increase in the Group's revenue was mainly due to the sales generated from new customers and the increase in quantity of sales orders of the Group's largest customer, which recorded an increase in sales of approximately HK\$22.5 million.